Pastor. Professor. Paddler. Poet.

 Scholarships are paid directly to the college of choice and will be applied to tuition, fees, books, room and board, and other unmet needs.

-This scholarship is for graduating high school students who:
+This scholarship is for undergraduate students who:

 - Have a passion for environmental and/or social justice issues, and plan to pursue majors in these areas.